Jason2605/PyFilter/README.md

 ### Failed attempts

-Failed attempts is the number of matches that IP address needs to get trying to connect each rule for it to get blacklisted, for example `"failed_attempts": 5` 5 failed attempts on an SSH connection will get it banned, however 3 on SSH and 2 on MySQL will not get it banned, they are seperate.
+Failed attempts is the number of matches that IP address needs to get trying to connect each rule for it to get blacklisted, for example `"failed_attempts": 5` 5 failed attempts on an SSH connection will get it banned, however 3 on SSH and 2 on MySQL will not get it banned, they are separate.

-### Run once

-This setting will only run the script once and not check many times, useful if you want to create your own more advanced schedules.

-### Check time

-Check time is the amount of time in seconds it takes to do each rule, for example `"check_time": 600` check time is 600 seconds and there are 4 rules, there will be a gap of 150 seconds until the next rule is run, and a 600 second wait until the same rule is run again.

 ### Redis - Optional